310mc/https-310mc.github.io-tl/source/_posts/sub_story/melancholic_club_activities.md

 {% endbubble %}

 {% bubble Hajime %}
-Hehe, the Tea Club has the day off today, so I also have free time.
+Heheh, the Tea Club has the day off today, so I also have free time.
 I’ll accompany you anywhere~♪
 {% endbubble %}

 {% bubble Midori %}